BASF picks German state of Brandenburg as battery materials production site

 By Ludwig Burger

-FRANKFURT, Feb 12 (Reuters) - Chemicals giant BASF BASFn.DE on Wednesday picked a site in the eastern German state of Brandenburg for its second European battery materials factory, part of a 400 million euro investment plan to benefit from a growing electric vehicle market.
+FRANKFURT, Feb 12 (Reuters) - Chemicals giant BASF BASFn.DE on Wednesday picked a site in the eastern German state of Brandenburg for its second European battery materials factory, part of a 400 million euro investment plan to tap into the growing electric vehicle market.

-The decision, which was widely expected, gives another boost to the economically weaker former communist east of the country after electric vehicle pioneer Tesla TSLA.O in November laid out plans for its first European factory and design centre near Berlin.
+The choice of location gives another boost to the economically weaker former communist east of the country after electric vehicle pioneer Tesla TSLA.O in November laid out plans for its first European factory and design centre near Berlin.

 "With these investments in Finland and Germany, BASF will be the first CAM (cathode active materials) supplier with local production capacities in today’s three major markets – Asia, the U.S. and Europe," the company said in a statement.

+The German government, which is eager to foster electric mobility jobs in Germany to offset an expected decline in combustion engine production, will give state support of more than 100 million euros to the BASF project, federal economy minister Peter Altmaier told Reuters.

-The two factories will be able to prove enough cathode materials for 400,000 fully electric vehicles per year, it added.
+The two factories will be able to produce enough cathode materials for 400,000 fully electric vehicles per year, it added.

 A spokeswoman on Wednesday would not comment on the size of each project.